cliveeee/dip-programming-prj-advanced-gui-evolve/CODE_OF_CONDUCT.md

 # Code of Conduct

-## v1 - Drafted by Izaac Salh & Sukhwan Ko
+## v1 - Drafted by Izaac Saleh & Sukhwan Ko

 ## Our Pledge